Best Exercises to Improve and Treat Your Hammer Toe

 Correcting hammertoes depends upon the stage it is in and whether the deformity is flexible (mobile) or fixed.
 Thus, the duration of its rehabilitation and recovery varies.
 It may take anywhere from a few weeks to months, according to different cases.

 If the hammertoe doesn't heal and the only option you have is surgery, then it may take about three to six weeks of healing time.
-Of all the hammertoes, pinky toe hammertoe heal the quickest.
+Of all the hammertoes, pinky toe hammertoe heals the quickest.

 How Do You Keep Hammer Toes From Getting Worse?